Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Planetary Energies, or Symbolic Links?

 Others believe, following Carl Jung, the great psychologist, that planetary positions are synchronistically connected with our lives – meaning that environmental influences generating reactions in human beings may be tracked in the positions of the planets, although the two may not be causally related.
-This view is associated with the mystical idea that symbols are real energy-generating patterns which may mark, or even stimulate activity in the human organism, as well as revealing the inner workings of the soul.
+Jung of course did not invent the idea of signs rather than causes; this viewpoint dates back at least to Plato.
+It points to a numinal world that is reflected in our material one, a higher plane if you like that materialises or emanates our shadowy reality onto the walls of the cave.
+It is reminiscent of the mystical idea that symbols are real energy-generating patterns which may mark, or even stimulate activity in the human organism, as well as revealing the inner workings of the soul.
+So the power that moves the planets also moves us and does so in a logical, comprehensible way.
+But is it a two-way street?
+Can we also influence it?

 Organically Connected with the Cosmos